exasol/transformers-extension/doc/user_guide/user_guide.md

 * `service_name`: Name of the BucketFS service, e.g. `bfsdefault`.
 * `verify`: Optional parameter that can be either a boolean, in which case it controls whether the server's TLS certificate is verified, or a string, in which case it must be a path to a CA bundle to use.
 Defaults to ``true``.

+See section [Custom Certificates and Certificate Authorities](#custom-certificates-and-certificate-authorities) explaining the terms TLS and CA.

 Here is an example of a connection object for an On-Prem database.

 ```sql